Converses for Secret Key Agreement and Secure Computing: Implications for secure two-party computation

 {\it Proof of Lemma \ref{l:reduction_SK_BC}.} The reduction argument presented here is along the lines of \cite[Proposition 9]{ImaMorNasWin06} (see, also, \cite[Lemma 4]{RanTapWinWul11}).
 Given an $(\epsilon,\delta_1,\delta_2)$-BC of length $l$, consider SK agreement by two parties observing $X_1$ and $(V_1, X_2)$, respectively, with the eavesdropper observing $X_2$.
-To generate a SK, the parties run the commit phase of the BC protocol, i.e., the first party generates $K\sim \mathtt{unif}\{0,1\}^l$ and the parties send the interactive communication $\bF$.
-We show that the committed secret $K$ constitues a $(\ep+\delta_2,\delta_1)$-SK.
-Indeed, by the hiding condition \eqref{e:BC_security1}, the SK $K$ satisfies the security condition \eqref{e:security_old} with $\delta = \delta_1$.
-We complete the proof by showing that there exists $\hat{K} = \hat{K}(V_1, X_2, \bF)$ such that
+To generate a SK, the parties run the commit phase of the BC protocol, $i.e.$, Party 1 generates $K\sim \mathtt{unif}\{0,1\}^l$ and the parties send the interactive communication $\bF$.
+We show that the committed secret $K$ constitutes a $(\ep+\delta_2,\delta_1)$-SK.
+Indeed, by the hiding condition \eqref{e:BC_secrecy1}, the SK $K$ satisfies the secrecy condition \eqref{e:secrecy_old} with $\delta = \delta_1$.
+To establish the reliability of this SK, we show that, roughly, $K$ is the unique string which is compatible with $(V_1,X_2,\bF)$, namely that any other string will fail the test $T$, since otherwise a dishonest Party 1 can change the string in the reveal phase, contradicting the binding condition.
+Thus, Party 2 can obtain an estimate of $K$ by finding the unique string that is compatible with $(V_1,X_2,\bF)$.